virtusize/integration_android/README.md

 ### 2. Set Up Product Details

-1. Inside your activity, set up product details by passing an `imageUrl` for the product in order to populate the comparison view, and an `externalId` that will be used to reference that product in our API.
+1. Inside your activity, set up the product details by passing an `imageUrl` for the product in order to populate the comparison view, and an `externalId` that will be used to reference that product in our API.

    Kotlin